-You can learn more about the microbiome and various gut issues on our website starting here.
+You can learn more about gut issues here.

 These potential strategies are intended to help support immune function and are not intended as prevention, cure or treatment for COVID-19 or any other disease.
 Please consult with your licensed health provider regarding these recommendations.